ivadomed/ms-lesion-agnostic/lesion_segmentation_protocol.md

 ## How to manually segment lesions

-- MS spinal cord lesions can be manually corrected from the prediction of a segmentation model or manually segmented from scratch.
-In the first case, make sure to build the json file associated with the segmentation prediction such as the following :
+- MS spinal cord lesions can either (i) be automatically segmented from an algorithm and then manually corrected, or (ii) manually segmented from scratch.
+In the former case, make sure to use the JSON file that was created by the automatic segmentation algorithm, in order to track provenance:

 ```json
 {